-There is some anecdotal evidence that using hydrogen peroxide as a mouth rinse when diluted by at least 50 percent water can help whiten your teeth.
+There is some anecdotal evidence that using hydrogen peroxide as a mouthwash when diluted by at least 50 percent water can help whiten your teeth.
 But for safety’s sake, it’s best to avoid “do-it-yourself” mouthwashes as a tooth-whitening strategy.

 Hydrogen peroxide is a bleaching agent that’s a component of many professional tooth-whitening kits, but it can damage your oral tissues if appropriate protective equipment is not used.
-This type of equipment is only available from your dentist during an in-office bleaching procedure.
+This type of equipment is only available from your dental professional during an in-office bleaching procedure.

-If you’re interested in whitening your teeth, start by talking with your dentist.
-If you have a mild level of staining, then whitening toothpastes, whitening rinses or at-home bleaching kits may be effective for removing the surface stains that are discoloring your teeth.
+If you’re interested in whitening your teeth, start by talking with your dental professional.
+If you have a mild level of staining, then whitening toothpastes, whitening mouthwashes or at-home bleaching kits may be effective for removing the surface stains that are discoloring your teeth.

-The ADA recommends that you consult your dentist before trying any type of tooth-whitening procedure so he or she can help you choose the product or treatment that’s most likely to succeed.
-It’s especially important to talk to your dentist about tooth whitening if you have multiple fillings or crowns or if you have severe stains.
-If you have severe stains, or different types of dental restoration, your dentist may recommend an in-office professional whitening procedure.
+The ADA recommends that you consult your dental professional before trying any type of tooth-whitening procedure so he or she can help you choose the product or treatment that’s most likely to succeed.
+It’s especially important to talk to your dental professional about tooth whitening if you have multiple fillings or crowns or if you have severe stains.
+If you have severe stains, or different types of dental restoration, your dental professional may recommend an in-office professional whitening procedure.
 This way, he or she can use stronger bleaching products than those available as over-the-counter products, and provide the specialized equipment to protect your gums and oral tissues when using these stronger products.